thiagobustamante/typescript-rest/README.md

  }
 ```

-We can use the decorator on methdo arguments too:
+We can use the decorator on method arguments too:

 ```typescript
  @Path("context")